 Isaiah 59:1 NIV

-It was a happy and glorious day—our son TJ and his bride, Lauren were getting married.
-Tom, my husband, was privileged to be doing their ceremony.
-They had chosen an intimate garden wedding for meshing their two families together.
-It was a beautiful garden and it was also a beautiful, warm and sunny day.
-Very warm.
+Our son TJ and his bride, Lauren, were getting married.
+My husband, Tom, was privileged to get to do their ceremony.
+TJ and Lauren had chosen an intimate garden setting to say their vows and meshing their two families together.
+It was a hot and sunny day.

-Though the wedding was an 11:00 a.m. ceremony, the sweltering heat had already arrived.
-Tiered layers of brick ordained the ground of the gazebo, baking the three—a father, a son, and his bride.
-There was no shade of protection, no canopy of clouds.
+Even at the 11:00 a.m. ceremony, the sweltering heat had already arrived.
+The gazebo was tiered with layers of brick baking the three—a father, a son, and his bride.

 A father, a son, and a bride.